Heather Headley and the cast of “The Color Purple.” | JEREMY DANIEL/ COURTESY: THE BROADWAY LEAGUE

 The cast of “Fun Home.” | JEREMY DANIEL/ COURTESY: THE BROADWAY LEAGUE

 Celebrating the end of the Broadway season, “Stars in the Alley” is part of the build-up of festivities that culminate in the annual Tony Awards.
-With star appearances and highlights from more than 30 shows from the current season, the show had a live 12-piece orchestra and also included numbers from long-running favorites such as “Chicago” and “Phantom of the Opera.”
+The speculation leading up to the ceremony is always intense, driving a flurry of forecasts across theater blogs, various crypto betting sites, and industry prediction polls as audiences try to call the major winners.
+Highlighting this acclaimed talent with star appearances and numbers from more than 30 shows from the current season, the event featured a live 12-piece orchestra and also included performances from long-running favorites such as “Chicago” and “Phantom of the Opera.”

 “Stars in the Alley” is sponsored by the Broadway League, the industry’s national trade association.